-Japan "computer grannies" grip Internet lifeline
+Japan "computer grannies" grip internet lifeline

 Last year, 4.6 million elderly lived alone across Japan, and the number of those who died at home rose 61 percent between 2003 and 2010, from 1,364 to 2,194, according to the Bureau of Social Welfare and Public Health in Tokyo.

-A deep-seated Japanese reluctance to interfere in the lives of others, even neighbors, means that some of these people may go through their days without talking to anybody.
+A deep-seated Japanese reluctance to interfere in the lives of others, even neighbours, means that some of these people may go through their days without talking to anybody.

 Looser family bonds and smaller families also play a role.
 The 2010 national census showed that the number of single person households had increased once again, accounting for 31 percent of all households in Japan.